evekb/evedev-kb/common/esi/docs/Api/CorporationApi.md

 Get alliance history

-Get a list of all the alliances a corporation has been a member of  ---  Alternate route: `/v1/corporations/{corporation_id}/alliancehistory/`  Alternate route: `/legacy/corporations/{corporation_id}/alliancehistory/`  Alternate route: `/dev/corporations/{corporation_id}/alliancehistory/`   ---  This route is cached for up to 3600 seconds
+Get a list of all the alliances a corporation has been a member of  ---  This route is cached for up to 3600 seconds

 ### Example
 ```php